 However, because of its length, it may be difficult to use by those who aren’t particularly tall.
 In this case, it’s best to place the handle backward so that the bent part points down.

 Oxygenating soil, prepping a seed bed, cultivating sod, and controlling light weeds are just a few of the tasks this tiller is designed to handle.
-This tool isn’t meant to be used on the rocky or hard ground since the tines can become entangled with long grass and roots.
+This tool isn’t meant to be used on rocky or hard ground since the tines can become entangled with long grassroots.